LogoASeguir/fakr-cli-framework/README.md

 The system is modular and designed for experimentation rather than production deployment.

 ## Project Status
-FAKR is experimental and under active architectural refinement.
+FAKR is experimental and under active refinement.
 ```
 It is not a production system.
 It is a research-oriented runtime exploring structured AI interaction patterns.